apache/openwhisk-wskdeploy/docs/wskdeploy_helloworld_advanced_parms.md

-## Action with advanced parameters
+## Actions with advanced parameters

 This example builds on the previous “Hello world with basic input and output parameters” example with more robust input and output parameter declarations by using a multi-line format for declaration.